What is an IEE?

 I have experience working within the special education system at the state, county, and district level, and am available for consultation and advocacy work with parents, and for independent assessments.
 I am an expert in both the psychiatric diagnoses of childhood disorders, as well as the educational classifications of these diagnoses.
 However, I rarely take cases whereby the school district is my client because IEEs are just a re-hash of what the school psychometrist already did and thus provide no information on the neuropsychological underpinnings of the problem.

-Can you perform an independent educational evaluation that is also a neuropsychological assessment?
+Can you perform an independent educational evaluation for my child?